JohnHCarlson/JimmyBot/README.md

 ### Configuration Module

-The configuration module is a set of commands used to configure, test, and otherwise administer Jamie.
+The configuration module is a set of commands used to configure, test, and otherwise administer Jimmy.

 Commands include: